butttcoin/ButtCoinV2/source/selfdrop/readme.md

 This is how we will get a good distribution of tokens, and it is also how you may earn the tokens even if you don't make any claims!
 Nevertheless, if there aren't enough people making the claims, you will not be earning anything unless making the claims yourself.

+## Please provide us with a tutorial on how to get this token !